jasminetwhiters/HireReady/README.md

 # HireReady
- This is an AI integrated full-stack web app to be used by computer students at UNC.
+ This is an AI integrated full-stack web app to be used by computer students at University of Northern Colorado.
- **Computer Science, Software Engineering, and Computer Information Systems programs.**
+ **For Computer Science, Software Engineering, and Computer Information Systems programs.**
  **Anthropic API key needed**

  It compares a resume against a job posting.
 It then scores the technical fit and recommends real learning resources to "close the gap".
 These resources include: verfied UNC computer courses, Youtube tutorials, and Coursera courses - for any of the skill gaps found.
  This is a learning project to explore LLM API integration, prompt engineering, and full-stack Python web development.